Providing good quality trichiasis surgery at high volume

 - Have a potential to learn (aptitude for) surgery

 - Be willing to serve in rural health facilities, close to populations most in need.
-Ideally, from the area and speaks the local language.
+Ideally, candidates should be from the area and speak local language(s).

 - Good manual dexterity and eyesight.